 It certainly does around here.

 You can grab all of these items at the grocery store.
 A few specific ingredient notes:

-- Cornbread - you can make your own if you have a favorite, from scratch cornbread recipe or buy from the bakery at the store like I do.
-Note: if your cornbread is already pretty sweet, you can omit the brown sugar listed below.
+- Cornbread - You can make your own if you have a from scratch cornbread recipe or you can buy from the grocery store like I do.

-- Pork sausage - I used Jimmy Dean breakfast sausage that is seasoned with sage.
+- Pork sausage - Use your favorite ground breakfast sausage.
+I like Jimmy Dean breakfast sausage that is seasoned with sage.